-When he tried to rid himself of his time machine by sending it into the future, however, it took him with it.
-Now, he finds himself back in the twenty-first century where a woman (Heather) he has never met claims to be his wife and the country he grew up in is gone, replaced by something called “The United States of America”.
-He quickly realizes that something he did in the past has changed the future but he doesn’t know what until he stumbles across a strange item in Heather’s purse.
+When he tries to rid himself of his time machine by sending it into the future, however, it took him with it.
+Now, he finds himself back in the twenty-first century where a woman he has never met claims to be his wife and the country he grew up in is gone, replaced by something called “The United States of America”.

 Should he live in this new world, or try to travel once more through time and return the world to “normal”?
-As he becomes convinced he can’t return to Sarah, he’s not really sure if he can live in this new world he created, either.
+As he becomes convinced he can’t return to the past, he’s not really sure if he can live in this new world he created, either.

 With a flash of light and a complete absence of noise, Garison found himself swept out of the eighteenth century.
 He had just begun to have the beginnings of a thought that would have turned into wondering where he was going when the trip ended.
 In all, he had traveled for a length of time that would have registered on his body as less than a nano-second.
 To the world, however, the trip took longer.
 Still, it was not as long as Garison would have guessed it to be.

 Garison and the interdimensional machine-come time machine reappeared in his laboratory inColoradoapproximately one point three seconds after it had left.
 With a pop that signified the nuclear core had just melted all the circuits then collapsed in on itself into a ball of radiation with a half-life of a few millennia, Garison found himself dressed for the seventeen-forties and standing in the early twenty-first century.